VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: Viability for robot manipulators

 Solving instances of OCP~\eqref{eq:viab_boundary_ocp} we can compute viable trajectories that are guaranteed to start from \DV.
 However, to use these trajectories to learn \Vs, they need to cover its surface as uniformly as possible.
-This could be hard if \Vs\ is non-convex (which is in general the case for robot manipulators), since just maximising $a^\T x_{0}$ for uniformly random directions $a$ would not ensure a uniform coverage of \DV\ (e.g., see Fig.~\ref{fig:star_convex_set}).
-In this case, the resulting initial states distribution would depend on the shape of the set and this could result in an accumulation of data on sharper areas of the set boundary and absence of data in other areas.
+This could be hard if \Vs\ is non-convex (which is in general the case), since just maximising $a^\T x_{0}$ for uniformly random directions $a$ would not ensure a complete coverage of \DV\ (e.g., see Fig.~\ref{fig:star_convex_set}).
+In this case, the resulting initial state distribution would depend on the shape of the set and it could result in an accumulation of data on sharper areas of the set boundary and absence of data in other areas.

-Exploiting Lemma~\ref{lemma:starredkernel}, a general strategy to ensure a uniform coverage of \DV\ for the starred-set representation is to fix $q_0$ and the direction of $\dot{q}_0$ to uniformly random values $q^{init}$ and $d$, while maximizing $||\dot{q}_0||$.
+Ensuring a uniform coverage of \DV\ does not seem possible without knowing its shape.
+However, our main concern is to ensure a uniform coverage of the input space of our set representation $\phi(\cdot)$, which is the space of joint angles and joint velocity directions.
+This is achieved by simply fixing $q_0$ and the direction of $\dot{q}_0$ to uniformly random values $q^{init}$ and $d$, while maximizing $||\dot{q}_0||$.
 This is obtained by choosing:

-which leads to a cost that is orthogonal to $S$, ensuring that the assumption of Lemma~\ref{lemma:viab_boundary_ocp} that $P_S a \neq 0$ be satisfied by construction.
+which leads to a cost that is orthogonal to $S$, ensuring the satisfaction of the assumption of Lemma~\ref{lemma:viab_boundary_ocp} ($P_S a \neq 0$).

 This choice ensures a uniform distribution of the initial states.
-However, our method can also exploit other states of the optimal trajectories to train the NN.
-Their distribution depends on the system dynamics and, therefore, can not be controlled by choosing $a, S$ and $s$.
+However, our method also exploits other states of the optimal trajectories to train the NN, whose distribution depends on the system dynamics.
 Using the strategy described above, we have observed an accumulation of data at lower velocities, where the trajectories converge to satisfy the terminal constraint.
-Empirically, we have observed that initializing one joint position at one of its bounds leads to a better coverage of $\DV$, because it allows for higher initial joint velocities.
+Empirically, we have observed that initializing one joint position at one of its bounds leads to a better coverage of $\DV$, because it allows for longer extreme trajectories.
 The other joint positions are still uniformly randomized, as the initial joint velocity direction.
-Finally, to avoid trivial instances of the OCP, we should ensure that the initial velocity direction of the joint that starts at its bound points away from the bound (e.g., if $q_0[i] = q_0^{max}[i]$ then $\dot{q}_0[i] <0$).
+Finally, to avoid trivial instances of the OCP, we ensure that the initial velocity direction of the joint that starts at its bound points away from it (e.g., if $q_0[i] = q_0^{max}[i]$ then $\dot{q}_0[i] <0$).